PavelIgnatev/GitLube/repo/docs/advanced/patterns_by_usecase.md

 ### Wrapping/Mirroring a Component

-> TODO: this section needs work to make it simplified.

-Usecase: same as above, but for a React Component you don't have access to the underlying props
+Usecase: same as above, but for a React Component you don't have access to

 ```tsx
 const Box = (props: React.CSSProperties) => <div style={props} />;